d2l-ai/d2l-en/chapter_introduction/index.md

 tell you everything about your current state.
 Say your cleaning robot found itself trapped in one of many identical closets in your house.
-Rescuing the robot involves inferring the precise location of the robot which might require considering its previous observations before entering the closet.
+Rescuing the robot involves inferring its precise location which might require considering earlier observations prior to it entering the closet.

 Finally, at any given point, reinforcement learners might know of one good policy,